Tamer7/VersionCheck/README.md

-- You would be prompted to confirm to delete, click <b>Yes</b> to delete the email
+- You would be prompted to confirm to delete, click <b>Yes</b> to delete the email.

 ![](Images/popup.png)